VictorOmoboye/Sales-and-Product-Optimization-Analysis/README.md

 ## Leveraging SQL Data Query Language for Data-Driven Analysis of Sales and Product Performance at Dennies Furnishing Supplies
 ![image](https://github.com/user-attachments/assets/4b11900f-531f-47ce-b024-84687dbd2b4e)

+***Disclaimer⚠️:** All datasets and reports do not contain real proprietary, confidential, or sensitive information from any company, institution, or individual.
+All info are dummy and design to demonstrate my capabilities of using SQL to perform advance analytics*
 ## INTRODUCTION
 This project presents a comprehensive analysis of sales performance, product inventory, and customer behavior trends for Dennis Furnishings Supplies, a company operating across multiple U.S. cities, specializing in office supplies, furnishings, and equipment.
 By leveraging historical data, the analysis assesses year-over-year sales trends, optimizes product offerings, and uncovers key customer behavior patterns across various regions.
 SQL Data Query Language (DQL) is utilized to derive actionable insights, facilitating data-driven decision-making to enhance business strategies and improve operational efficiency.
 ![image](https://github.com/user-attachments/assets/a7fe46c7-e0c5-4e10-b258-4034b0dff659)